Sparks01/obsidian_encounter_builder/README.md

 *Ensure your monster notes contain CR and XP information in one of these formats for the automatic lookup to work reliably.*

----

-## Troubleshooting

-*   **Monster Not Found (in Modal or Export):**
-    *   Double-check the creature name spelling (including case if relevant to file names).
-    *   Ensure the monster's file exists within one of the locations specified in the plugin settings (or that "Search All Vault" is enabled).
-    *   Verify the monster file name matches the creature name you're typing/using.
-    *   Check that the monster note contains CR/XP info in a compatible format (see above) if using lookup features.
-*   **Incorrect Difficulty Calculation:**
-    *   Ensure the `encounter` code block table has the correct columns: Qty, Creature, CR, XP, Total XP.
-    *   Verify the XP values *in the table* are correct.
-The calculator parses directly from the rendered table source.
-*   **Edit Encounter Fails to Update In-Place:**
-    *   This can happen if you edit the note significantly *outside* the code block between rendering and clicking Edit, or if the file was moved or renamed.
-The plugin inserts the updated block at the cursor as a fallback.
-*   **Export Statblocks Missing Creatures:**
-    *   Check the "Monster Not Found" steps above for the specific missing creature(s).
-The export uses the same file-finding logic.

----

 ## Contributing